OhMyGuus/BetterCrewLink/README.md

 - This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
 Portions of the materials contained herein are property of Innersloth LLC. © Innersloth LLC.

-- To Get The Most Of BetterCrewLink Use The Voice Server: <a href="https://bettercrewl.ink">`https://bettercrewl.ink`</a>
+- To get the most of BetterCrewLink use the Voice Server: <a href="https://bettercrewl.ink">`https://bettercrewl.ink`</a>

 <div>
   <a target="_blank" href="https://discord.gg/qDqTzvj4SH" title="Join our Discord!">